My Current Experiences with Technology

 I began touching on this briefly in my last section of my current experiences of technology with my sports announcing page, but technology really has impacted my life in a number of ways.
 What fascinates me the most are the opportunities that are presented online.
 I think back to all the opportunities that I have gotten with sports announcing so far and honestly 95% of them have come through the help of technology.
 ESPN+ is a streaming service online, YouTube is deemed as a social media platform and the Apple podcast app allows for millions and millions of people to have access to my podcast.
 I started an interview series on my podcast this past summer where I brought on various professionals in the sports media industry to come and talk about their experiences working in the industry as well as to share any tips & tricks they may have for anyone aspiring to enter the industry.
 As you can imagine, any interview series that involves booking guests on your podcast is NOT easy.
 The process was long.
 The first step was actually finding out who I wanted to ask to come onto the podcast.
 I had a few names in mind but they were BIG names in the industry so it wasn’t a guarantee that I would be able to convince them to come on my show, but for a few of them I did.
 LinkedIn was my best friend this past summer.
 I used it to search and connect with various people in the sports media industry and began sending out a series of messages to people introducing myself and asking if they would be interested in coming onto the podcast.
 More than 75% of them said yes and more than 90% of them at least responded.
 A lot of the ones who said yes even admitted that they looked me up online on social media, viewed my LinkedIn and were extremely impressed with my accolades.
 Literally what they saw online about me played a huge factor into determining whether they wanted to join my podcast.
 Keep in mind that I wasn’t offering them any money to come onto my podcast, these people were helping me out through the kindness of their heart, but they only did it after they did a little “background check” on me online.
 Had my online search been filled with a bunch of photos of me holding alcohol or making controversial remarks on Twitter then there's no way those people would have agreed to come on my podcast as a guest.
 It was also my first season of my interview series so I really couldn't show the people I reached out to any previous interviews I had ever done on my podcast, so I banked on showcasing my previous episodes of my podcast as well as some of my sports announcing highlights from HPU games.
 I am proud that the first thing you see when you search my name online is my LinkedIn profile because I really feel like I have a very well formatted LinkedIn page with lots and lots of content that accurately depicts who I am as an aspiring sports media professional, but more importantly as a human being.
 I am an energetic sports lover that is passionate about broadcasting, reporting, and storytelling in every fashion I possibly can.
 If you search my name up, you'll also find links to my sports announcing page on Instagram, my Twitter page, and my recently created website.
 While I have a Twitter account, I mainly use it as a professional account to upload highlights from my games and let my followers know when I will be on the call for another sporting event.
 I learned from a lot of the people I spoke to on podcast as well as some of my other mentors in the sports media industry that Twitter truly is the premier platform for the world of sports media.
 It gives you content at a rapid pace, allows you to share your thoughts and opinions within reason, and most importantly allows you to connect with others and check to see who is and who is not a credible source.
 Sure, I sent out tons of messages asking people if they would like to come on my podcast, but just like how they looked at my social media pages, I looked at there's just to make sure they were a real human being and a credible source to have on my podcast.
 This past summer was really when I was able to fully comprehend that what’s online about you is super important and it got ingrained in my mind even more once we had lectures about it in class this semester.

 I was able to book a total of 21 guests during season one of my interview series, 4 of which currently cover the NBA, 2 cover the NHL, 2 cover the NFL, and then the rest are scattered across different jobs in the sports media industry whether they are working for a local sports station of they are currently a college student studying sports media with aspirations to enter the industry full-time after college.
 I was able to bring JJ Redick on as my season one finale guest and interview Nashville Predators Reporter Kara Hammer and Charlotte Hornets Sideline Reporter Ashley ShahAhmadi as well.
 Originally, I was going to just upload audio podcasts with my interviews, but I realized that I wanted to “expand” my relationship with technology by using it more for a beneficial purpose and in this case it was to start uploading video podcasts on YouTube.
 Uploading video podcasts meant a whole lot more work for me when it came to editing and uploading the podcast but it paid off immensely for myself because I noticed that I was getting active viewers and likes on YouTube.
 My interview with Ashley ShahAhmadi now has over 1,000 views on YouTube and I have had people who I don’t even know subscribe to my channel, follow me on social media and give compliments on my podcast which I am so grateful for.
 YouTube often gets a bad rep as a social media platform because of the hate that can easily be associated with especially if someone releases a controversial video, but I have had a very positive experience with YouTube as a whole.
 Having video podcasts makes my content more engaging, interactive, and accessible.
 My interviews are able to shine a lot more than they would have if I just uploaded audio podcasts.
 Now that’s not to take anything away from audio podcasts because I love them and that’s how I released over the first 100 episodes of my podcasts, but as I stated earlier, we live in a digital world today and there’s a lot of individuals out in our society who are visual.
 They want to see the content in front of their own eyes and my podcast has been able to deliver that and it is content that I have been able to put into my reels that has helped me land a series of internship/job offers.
 I use LinkedIn every single day to either share my sports broadcasting moments or connect with others and see what they are doing in their professional life.
 Recently, I was looking for an internship for 2022, and LinkedIn was my first resource to look for those opportunities.
 I found a bunch of postings with local T.V. stations close to where I'm from and near HPU, but I also found really top tier job postings as well with companies like ESPN, FOX Sports, CBS Sports, and more.
 I vividly remember one Sunday afternoon in October where I went on a haul of looking at internships and applying for them.
 I found other great sites with more sports related internship postings and applied for any that pertained of interest to me and I felt could be beneficial to my future career of working in sports.
 I winded up getting tons of responses back and interviews set up which all helped me lead to myself getting dozens of internship offers for 2022 that now has allowed me to have options when it comes to deciding of which offer I am going to accept.
 I have discussed numerous ways technology has positively impacted my life, but the fact that I am able to use it to help further enhance my overall marketability in my aspiring career is astounding.
 Without the internet, I would not have been able to discover any of these opportunities.
 I have heard some folks say that LinkedIn and other career development platforms online are a tad overrated, but I am in complete disagreement with that.
 LinkedIn especially is such a wonderful platform especially if you are a college student to get familiar with the real world, gain a valuable understanding of the job market, and most importantly hear and share stories that will immensely help inspire and educate others.
 We think so much of the bad of technology and social media, but we frequently tend to underestimate the crisp clear opportunities that are presented online and how they are so accessible in today's world.
 Those 15 minutes you spend online looking or internships/jobs could be the ultimate difference of whether you will end up having a yearly salary of over a million dollars or just over a thousand.
+How Technology has Negatively Impacted my Life

 Now while technology has tremendously had a positive effect on my life, I would be lying if I did not admit that it has put a toll of negatives on my overall well-being.
 For starters, because I am someone that is actively posting sports media related content online whether its sports announcing highlights, podcasts, or whatever, I do at times feel drained or overwhelmed when I am posting all that content.
 I know that at the end of the day its for my best interest because all the content that I have posted has allowed for me to network with so many awesome faces in the sports media industry, but it is a lot of work and I will find myself feeling tired when posting something else or putting some together that I want to put out online for everyone to see.
 Part of that just comes with balancing my life and taking a break from social media and technology in general which is something that I have tried to do better with especially this year.
 Typically, I find myself doing a couple of different activities whenever I am just trying to clear my head and get my mind off everything.
 Video games and listening to music are normally my go-to options, but they both involve using technology.
 I enjoy playing board games with friends and family to unwind and love shooting hoops whenever I get the chance to as well.
 I have noticed that taking break more so from social media and not technology as a whole has worked well for me.
 I try to limit the number of times I open Instagram to just three times per day.
 I had started off making it eight times, then gradually decreased the number the better I got of completing that feat.
 Seeing other people's posts on social media are honestly what really drives me crazy sometimes.
 If I see a certain post of someone stating their opinion and I disagree with it, I began to question how stupid that person is or how their opinion sucks, which makes me out to be wasting my time thinking about nonsense.
 I'll also find myself being reminded of a certain person or moment in my life that I try to forget as much as I can, but it's hard because I will see something on social media that reminds me about that person/moment.
 That is honestly why I have made the decision to begin unfollowing a lot more people on social media simply because I feel like the less people I am following the better.
 I would prefer to not be continuously exposed to content that is going to make my head spin.
 I want social media to be an enjoyable and beneficial experience for myself and not feel like I am entering a battlefield filled with an enormous amount of conflict.
 I found myself struggling mentally earlier this semester and having serious trouble balancing a manageable work and social life.
 There would be too many days where I would be running around completing all these different tasks on a back to back basis and a lot of required using social media whether it was for getting ready to announce a game, promote a podcast, or conduct research for a class project.
 I would feel drained and it took having some serious talks with my family of how can I find better ways to balance everything and a big answer and suggestion was limiting my usage of social media and taking more time for myself.
 Even if that time meant still using technology like playing video games, as long as I was taking a break from the "real world" of social media, then it would help limit my overall stress level and sure enough it did.
 At the time I am writing this blog, I feel like I am getting much more healthy mentally, but I still have some ways to go.
 Thankfully, I realized social media is not filled with all the joyous wonders that some may think its filled with and there's no way to make it that way because you as one person don't have control over a LOT of the material that gets shared on social media.
 However, it is realistic and manageable to find a way to stay away from certain areas of chaos and try and block out the negativity as much as you possibly can.
 I know I will never be able to block every piece of negativity on social media and technology for that matter, but I can try my best and at the end of the day, that's all I can ask for.